The History of Welding

 - Why Welding?
 Welding metal is very commonplace, and it’s an integral part of many different industries.

-- The History and Importance of the American Welding Society for CD and Drawn Arc Stud Welding Supplies: The American Welding Society sets standards and goals to ensure that welding meets the highest quality guidelines.
+- The History and Importance of the American Welding Society for CD and Drawn Arc Stud Welding Supplies The American Welding Society sets standards and goals to ensure that welding meets the highest quality guidelines.
 Many industries follow the standards set by the AWS.

 - What Do You Know About Welding?
 A welder needs to have specialized training to create different types of welds.